Library-sponsored Cultural Outing: Map Pass Rules!

 As I was leaving the soul-enriching exhibit, a family of three entered the lobby.
 And what did they give the cashier at admissions?
 A Library Map Pass, of course!

-4 replies on “Library-sponsored Cultural Outing: Map Pass Rules!”
+4 Responses to “Library-sponsored Cultural Outing: Map Pass Rules!”

 i love the map pass too! i’ve visited a historic house museum with it, and planning on taking out another one to visit black creek. i haven’t gone to the textile museum in years, the “99 Names of Aman” seems fascinating, which makes me want to go visit it again. thank you for the great post! 😀